R-Bet/tetr15/README.md

 4. Press the Z key to rotate counterclockwise.

+5. Press the C key to hold a piece or switch the held piece.

-5. Press the Space key to hard-drop.
+6. Press the Space key to hard-drop.